Aglow Community Lighthouse

 First Presbyterian Church invites you to please join us either at klamathfpc.com this Sunday morning for a live virtual service beginning at 10 a.m.
 On our home page you will find a “Livestreaming” button which is linked to our YouTube page.
 Or you can join us live at 601 Pine St. If you join us at FPC please wear your face covering into the service and maintain proper social distancing.
-This week Pastor Richard will be continuing a series on the Gospel of John with the topic being “Power”reading is from John 6:1-14.
+This week Pastor Richard will be continuing a series on the Gospel of John with the topic being “Judgement Day.”
+Our reading is from John 5:24-30.

 First United Methodist Church

-While weather permits, we are holding limited in-person, outdoor worship at 10:30 a.m.
+We plan to have limited in-person, outdoor worship beginning October 4.
 Social distancing protocols will be observed; all attending will be required to wear a mask unless they have a medical condition that prohibits it.
-This Sunday, Oct.
-18, Pastor Helen Mansfield will be preaching.
 We will also continue with our online worship services.
-Please visit our website https://klamathfallsumc.org/, our Facebook page www.facebook.com/KlamathFallsFirstUMC, or our YouTube channel www.youtube.com/channel/UCWUocqEj3rnrSO9hl_BsDnA to connect.
+Pastor James Matichuk will be preaching on Matthew 21:33-46.
+Please visit our website, klamathfallsumc.org, our Facebook page or our YouTube channel to connect.